Closing a credit card account

 Payment history is the largest portion of your score at 35%.
 We all like getting paid on time, especially banks and businesses.
 It’s critical that you pay all your bills on time and in full.
 If you have one card with lots of regular payments and one with none, which one you should you keep?
 Keep the card or cards with regular payment histories.

 Closing down your credit cards isn’t rocket science, but keep these three factors in mind.
-If you want help, you know you’ve got it.
+If you want help, you’ve got it here.

 - 7 Ways to Improve Your Credit Score